Windows OS Hub

 $ExcelWorkBook = $ExcelObj.Workbooks.Open("C:\PS\corp_ad_users.xlsx")

-Each Excel file can contain several worksheets.
-Let’s display the list of worksheets in the current Excel workbook:
+An Excel file can contain several worksheets.
+List the available worksheets in the current Excel workbook:

 $ExcelWorkBook.Sheets| fl Name, index